MatFSantos/vacation-trek-api/README.md

 ```
 > This is a generic URL.
 If you'll use docker to run the application, use the following database URL: `DB_URL="postgres://admin:admin@postgres:5432/postgres"`

-In addition the database URL, you can change other parameters like the `PORT`, the `EXPIRES_TOKEN` and the `ALGORITHM_TOKEN`.
+In addition the database URL, you can change other parameters like the `APP_PORT`, the `EXPIRES_TOKEN` and the `ALGORITHM_TOKEN`.
 But this change is not mandatory, as these have default values.

 The next step is generate de application key.
 For that, run the following command: